yelghali/prompt-based-tutorial-AKS/README.md

 - How do I use affinity to reduce cross-zone charges for multi-zone clusters/pools in AKS?

+## Resiliency of compute and data
+ - How does AKS ensure the resiliency of compute and data?
+ - What features and tools are available in AKS to improve the resiliency of my applications?
+ - What are some best practices for ensuring the resiliency of compute and data in AKS?

 ## Backup & restore
 For Developers: